 As a major city with a population recently topping 8 million, Hanoi can be overwhelming.
 The people.
 The pollution.
 The perpetual game of Frogger as you attempt the simple act of crossing a street.
 Fortunately, for those looking to recharge with some fresh air, ocean waves, and fine seafood, there are several sandbars within a few hours of Hanoi.

 We’ve compiled the best of the easiest-to-reach beaches.
-With a car, you can make a day trip (2+ hours each way), though we recommend staying a night or two, especially if taking public transit (3-4 hour trip each way).
+With a car, you can make a long day trip (2+ hours each way), though we recommend staying at least a night or two, especially if taking public transit (3-4 hour trip each way).
 Consider booing one of the top beach resorts in northern Vietnam for a vacation you’ll always remember.

 The nearest beaches lie east in the vicinity of Halong Bay (see #1-3), yet if you’re heading south from Hanoi on your way to Hue or Ho Chi Minh, a stop at Bai bien Hai Tien or Sam Son is in order (#4-5).
 So go ahead, leave the scooters and smog behind, and head out to a beautiful Bãi biển or Bãi tắm (that’s beaches to you).